 The Outlaw Ocean Project also decided to do something very different in how we disseminated this journalism.
 One of the limitations of the traditional model used especially by legacy news outlets, is that worthy investigative stories are typically seen by only a small fraction of the public because these stories get published in just one outlet and typically in just one language.
 Part of what The Outlaw Ocean Project seeks to do is not just produce polished narrative investigative journalism but also convert that journalism into new forms in order to reach new audiences.

-Apart from the original NBC investigation, this story was re-published in over 30 international news outlets within 25 countries, translated into more than 12 languages, and had an overall cumulative readership of over 146 million.
+Apart from the original NBC investigation, this story was re-published in over 30 international news outlets within 25 countries, translated into more than 12 languages, and had a readership of millions.
 This readership speaks to the new model of journalism that The Outlaw Ocean Project is trying to leverage.

 We built a spreadsheet with the best available intelligence with the vessels we spotted in this investigation that are believed to be in violation of UN sanctions.
 For users interested in learning more, view the spreadsheet here.

 More importantly, though, is the journalism itself.
 Give the story a read in any of the respective venues and languages below.